-The first time I made a mushroom dessert was a porcini ice cream made from fresh-frozen porcini, which the pastry chef where I worked at the time pronounced an abomination and refused to use.
+The first time I made a mushroom dessert, it was a porcini ice cream made from fresh-frozen porcini, which the pastry chef where I worked at the time pronounced an abomination and refused to use.
 In hindsight, there were probably better things for me to do with those expensive mushrooms.
 Candy caps though?
 They’re another story.

 I can still remember how excited I got reading about them years ago in Eugenia Bone’s book Mycophilia.
+I mean seriously.
 Nature created a mushroom that reeks of maple so strongly you can smell it through clothes, plastic, paper, even your skin after you eat it?
-Shut up.
-It’s true though, and even touching dried ones will make your hands smell sickly sweet for hours.
+Shut the front door.
+It’s true though, and even touching high-quality dried ones will make your hands smell sickly sweet for hours.
 Back when I had an apartment, the entire floor would reek of maple syrup after I cooked anything with them for days on end.
 The smell is so strong of maple syrup that it almost tastes unnatural.
 There’s a hint of mushroom flavor if you search for it, but most people will never taste or recognize it at all–just pure, maple-y, candy cap goodness.

 Species of Candy Caps

-Like porcini and plenty of other mushrooms, there’s a number of different candy cap species, generally people speak of three: Lactarius fragilis, rubidus, and rufulus, but from my experience (they don’t grow in the Midwest) mostly lactarius rubidus is what’s available, and most of the time I’ve purchased them they’re been excellent.
+Like porcini and plenty of other mushrooms, there’s a number of different candy cap species, but generally people speak of three: Lactarius fragilis, rubidus, and rufulus, but from my experience (they don’t grow in the Midwest) mostly Lactarius rubidus is what’s available, and most of the time I’ve purchased them they’ve been excellent.
 Since they’re tiny little buggers, the price should reflect their quality.
-18-20$/ounce retail is common, and upwards of 200+wholesale is fair.
+18-20$/ounce retail is common, and upwards of 150-200$ wholesale is fair.

-The only other thing to be careful with, and probably unlikely since, unless you’re harvesting these in large amounts yourself, is that you really don’t want to add to much of them to something, since things will get bitter, fast.
-If you start out small and taste as you go, you won’t have a problem.
+The only other thing to be careful with, and probably unlikely since, unless you’re harvesting these in large amounts yourself, is that you don’t want to add too much of them to something, since things will get bitter, fast.
+If you start out with small amounts and taste as you go, you won’t have a problem.
 To make things even easier, I have a number of things I’ve made that you can start out with that are tested and ready to go.